For the long biography, please see this page HERE

 Between 2000 and 2008, Rouzbeh Rashidi directed and produced forty no-budget short films.
-Since 2008 he has focused on feature projects making thirty-one feature-length films, of which twenty-eight were entirely zero-budget and three low-budget productions funded by the Arts Council of Ireland.
+Since 2008 he has focused on feature projects conceiving and producing more than 30 underground feature-length films, of which many of them were entirely zero-budget and five low-budget productions funded by the Arts Council of Ireland.
 In 2011 he initiated the Homo Sapiens Project (HSP), an ongoing series of personal experimental video works.
 Since its inception HSP has undergone a totally organic metamorphosis, drastically mutating from cryptic film diaries and oneiric sketches to fully-polished feature films.
 As a result, the project has created many different experiences for Rashidi as a filmmaker; yet while HSP is steadily evolving, one thing remains constant: the view to create impressionistic portraits of people and places, suffusing them with an eerie sense of mystery that is perhaps reminiscent of horror and sci-fi cinema.
 Rashidi has collaborated with a large selection of artists from all over the world and, has so far completed 199 instalments that vary from 1 to 120 minutes in duration.
 The Homo Sapiens Project has now reached a crucial point in its existence: the 200th instalment will be a major collaborative feature film.

-His films have been shown in many film festivals, galleries, and showcases throughout the world, including Iran, Ireland, Northern Ireland, Wales, UAE, USA, Hungary, India, Italy, Greece, France, England, Australia, Croatia, Brazil, Argentina, Philippines, Switzerland, Peru, Chile, Germany, Spain, Poland, Thailand, Russia, Austria, Canada, Portugal and Colombia.
+His films have been shown in many film festivals, galleries, and showcases throughout the world, including Iran, Ireland, Northern Ireland, Wales, UAE, USA, Hungary, India, Italy, Greece, France, England, Australia, Croatia, Brazil, Argentina, Philippines, Switzerland, Peru, Chile, Germany, Spain, Poland, Thailand, Russia, Austria, Canada, Portugal, Colombia, Ecuador, Latvia, Bosnia and Herzegovina, Lithuania, Norway, The Netherlands, Norway, Serbia, Turkey.
 Full details HERE.

 Rouzbeh Rashidi is the recipient of the Arts Council of Ireland’s ‘Film Project Award’ and ‘Film Bursary Award’ several times for his experimental feature films and Homo Sapiens Project.